Brinjal commonly known as eggplant or aubergine in some places of the world, is a culinary staple in various cultures around the globe.

 Brinjal is packed with antioxidants, which are compounds that help protect the body from damage caused by free radicals.

-2. Supports Cardiovascular Health
+2. May Support Cardiovascular Health

 Brinjals are rich in alkaloids and phenolic compounds like delphinidine (an anthocyanin) and chlorogenic acid (a phenolic acid), which may contribute to overall heart health.